SandeepLakka/SandeepLakka/README.md

-- 👋 Hello, I’m @SandeepLakka
+- 👋 Hello, I’m Sandeep Lakka
 - 👀 Interested in Java based frameworks and tools to ease the life of Devs
 - 🎡 Exploring NoSQL databases (Cassandra)
 - 💞️ Looking to make my hands dirty by collaborating on open source projects which are used in day-to-day activities and yet are in need of bug-fixes and enhancements